hclbaur/sdt-core/docs/TUTORIAL.md

 }
 </pre>

-Assuming the right input file was read, the `foreach` statement will iterate all 'phonenumber' nodes, and for each number print a line of text:
+The `foreach` statement will iterate all 'phonenumber' nodes, and for each one it will print a line of text:

 	Number 1 of 4: 06-11111111 (Alice)
 	Number 2 of 4: 06-22222222 (Bob)
 	Number 3 of 4: 06-33333333 (Bob)
 	Number 4 of 4: 06-44444444 (Chris)

-Inside the loop, the node currenlty iterated is the *context node* (".") and the 'firstname' node is referenced in a relative way ("../firstname").
-Furthermore, the automatic variable *sdt:position* holds the index of the current context node, starting at 1 and ending at *sdt:last*, which is also automatic and equals the size of the iterated set.
+Inside the loop, the 'phonenumber' node currenlty iterated is the *context node* (".") and the 'firstname' node is referenced in a relative way ("../firstname").
+Furthermore, the automatic variable *sdt:position* holds the index of the current context node, starting at 1 and ending at *sdt:last*, which is another automatic variable that equals the size of the iterated set.

 Now, we will add a predicate that selects only the "odd" phone numbers (1 and 3) and see what happens: